easlice/bandcamp-downloader/README.md

                         How many threads to use for parallel downloads.
 Set to '1' to disable parallelism.
 Default is 5.
 Must be between 1 and 32
+  --force               Always re-download existing albums, even if they
+                        already exist.
   --verbose, -v
 ```